karunakar1308/devops-interview-prep/panel-member-insights.md

 #### **Closing (Vision & Future)**

 **Best Questions:**
-- "What's your vision for the ideal developer experience on the Humana DevOps platform?"
+- "What's your vision for the ideal developer experience on the  DevOps platform?"
 - "How do you measure success for platform engineering initiatives?"

 **Why These Work:**